 Salem, MA may be known for its spooky history in witchcraft and mysticism, but there’s plenty more to this city than meets the eye.
 In fact, Salem is home to one of the best public universities in the country—Salem State University.

 This school, home to more than 9,000 undergraduate and undergraduate students, offers a variety of bachelor’s and master’s degrees in the arts and sciences.
-If you’re interested in fast-tracking your way to a rewarding career in industrial/organizational psychology, you’ll want to check out Salem State’s combined Bachelor and Master of Science in industrial/organizational psychology.
+If you’re interested in fast-tracking your way to a rewarding career in industrial/organizational psychology, you’ll want to check out Salem State’s combined Bachelor’s and Master of Science in industrial/organizational psychology.

 This accelerated program will allow you to earn both a bachelor’s and a master’s in just five years.
 Coursework takes place at the intersection between business and psychology, examining the specific ways in which psychology can be applied to the workplace.
 You will take core classes such as Principles of Psychological Testing, Management Theory and Application, and Social Psychology.
 You will also be required to complete an internship in industrial/organizational psychology.

-Not only can this degree save you money by allowing you to complete two degrees in less time, but it also is easy to apply to.
+Not only can this degree save you money by allowing you to complete two degrees in less time, but it also is easy to apply.
 The GRE and MAT, typical requirements for graduate students, are waived, and you’ll also save time by being able to graduate and get out into the workforce faster.

 Missouri University of Science and Technology